androiders/pcbs/README.md

 # pcbs
-Rpo for pcb layouts, gerber and gcode files
+Repo for pcb layouts, gerber and gcode files